anuket-project/anuket-specifications/doc/ref_cert/README.md

 * Conformance specifications must define which tests must be executed in the given testing tools to achieve conformance
 * The conformance specifications must provide the mapping between tests and requirements to demonstrate traceability and coverage.

-## Anuket Reference Conformance (RC) Test Case Integration
+## Anuket CNTT Reference Conformance (RC) Test Case Integration

-All Anuket conformance suites must utilize the OPNFV test case integration toolchain to deliver overall integration, the same end user actions, and a unique test result format (e.g. OPNFV test result database) needed by the end users and the test case result verification programs (e.g.
+All Anuket CNTT conformance suites must utilize the OPNFV test case integration toolchain to deliver overall integration, the same end user actions, and a unique test result format (e.g. OPNFV test result database) needed by the end users and the test case result verification programs (e.g.
 [OVP](https://www.opnfv.org/verification)).
 Historically, these rules were agreed by RC1 team and have been applied since.
-The OPNFV test integration toolchains will be used by all Anuket conformance suites.
+The OPNFV test integration toolchains will be used by all Anuket CNTT conformance suites.

 <a name="ri-rc-toolchaings"></a>
-## Anuket RI and RC toolchains
+## Anuket CNTT RI and RC toolchains

 [OPNFV](https://www.opnfv.org/) has built a complete CI/CD toolchain for continuously deploying and testing cloud infrastructure.